 Services for Mobility Impairments

-In the last three decades, Lewis & Clark has been working to make its campus more accessible to people with mobility challenges, but we recognize that there is still more to be accomplished, especially in the area of physical accessibility.
+Lewis & Clark has been working to make its campus more accessible to people with mobility challenges, but we recognize that there is still more to be accomplished, especially in the area of physical accessibility.

 Since Lewis & Clark is on the original grounds of a manor house that was built into a hillside and along a ravine, reconfiguring the campus for accessibility involves working around steep grades and other natural features that propose a challenge.
-The College’s Master Plan, which provides a blueprint for future development of the campus, is moving us more effectively toward the goal of optimum accessibility in the years to come.
+The College’s Master Plan, which provides a blueprint for the future development of the campus, is moving us more effectively toward the goal of optimum accessibility in the years to come.

 In the past two decades, three major classroom buildings have been built to ADA standards on the undergraduate campus, the Aubrey Watzek Library has been remodeled for accessibility, and upgrades to Pamplin have included a new elevator.
 Upgrades at the Law School have also improved accessibility within buildings on that part of the campus.
 An accessibility map, a work-in-progress that is guiding our upgrades, illustrates accessible routes to various parts of campus.